DrAdrianDC/Python-Programming/programs/Check_PyTorch_Device_Compatibility/README.md

 # Check PyTorch Device
-A small Python project to automatically detect which hardware backend PyTorch will use on your system:
+A small Python script to automatically detect which hardware backend PyTorch will use on your system:

 - ✅ CUDA (NVIDIA GPU)
 - ✅ MPS (Apple Silicon GPU)